GrahamDo/MastodonFollowerTimes/README.md

 # Installation

 There is no installation package.
-All you need to do is head on over to <a href="releases" target="_blank">Releases</a> and download the most recent zip file.
+All you need to do is head on over to <a href="https://github.com/GrahamDo/MastodonFollowerTimes/releases" target="_blank">Releases</a> and download the most recent zip file.

 Create a directory on your computer (such as "C:\MastodonFollowerTimes") and extract the contents of that zip file into that directory.